 - 7.2.6.
 Of the grounds that the application form is incorrectly completed and is therefore invalid, I acknowledge the facts as presented by the appellant and agree in part.
 I note that the applicant responds the instances are de minimis in effect and have not misled the public or competent authorities.
 Of the instances referred to by the appellant, I have reviewed the full suite of documentation in the case file.
 I consider that it is apparent that the proposed development involves works in proximity to a European site (referenced in several reports (planning report, AA Screening and NIS) at the initial and FI response stages), and that an EIAR has been prepared for the application(s).
+It is also apparent from the information provided that demolition works are proposed with the floor area provided for same as relevant for each application, as are site areas and total floor areas of new development.
 The case file does include details of the applicant's landholding (blueline boundary provided) and correspondence consenting to the making of the applications(s). - 7.2.7.
 Of the grounds that the public notification process (with a focus on the site notices) is insufficient, unrepresentative, incorrect, and therefore invalid, I acknowledge the facts as presented by the appellant and agree in part.
 The site location map submitted with application indicates locations of five site notices erected on/ at four public roads abutting the site and the wider landholding.
 Dissatisfaction is also raised with the public notification process at the receipt of the FI response stage (as the planning authority did not deem the FI response to be significant and therefore did not require SFI advertisements).
 The Board concurred with the appellant in this regard and, in accordance with section 142(4) of the 2000 Act, requested the applicant to advertise (newspaper and site notices) that a revised NIS had been submitted as FI to the planning authority on 3rd February 2023 and inviting new public participation.
 I have reviewed the readvertised details (newspaper notice, site notice, map indicating locations of site notices).
 I note that seven site notices were erected at locations on public roads including the disputed location of Back Road/ Kinsealy Lane.
-I consider the number and location of the sites notices to be
+I consider the number and location of the sites notices to be sufficient to readvertise the proposed development.
+I consider this readvertisement process to have addressed any previous shortcomings and highlight to the Board that no submissions or observations were received during that time.

-- sufficient to readvertise the proposed development.
-I consider this readvertisement process to have addressed any previous shortcomings and highlight to the Board that no submissions or observations were received during that time. - 7.2.8.
+7.2.8.
 Of the grounds that there are deficiencies in the development description, plans and particulars (specifically in relation to the protected structure Auburn House), in similarity with my opinion of the application form, I have reviewed the full suite of documentation and, overall, I consider these to sufficiently describe the nature and extent of the proposed development and to correlate with the plans and particulars submitted.
 For more detail, I direct the Board to section 7.4 below for my planning assessment of architectural heritage relevant to this appeal and to section 9.6 below for my EIA of architectural heritage as part of the overall development of the landholding.
 On balance, I am satisfied that the proposal's description is adequate and correlates with the details submitted, which are sufficient to allow a full assessment of the proposed development and on which the Board can rely.